fonnesbeck/du_pymc_tutorial/slides.md

 :: right ::

-- Define new inputs with `pm.Data`
+- Define new inputs with `pm.MutableData`
 - Use `pm.sample_posterior_predictive`
 - Summarize predictive distributions